Applied Data Research: Roscoe

-Roscoe (Remote OS Conversational Operating Environment, originally marketed as ROSCOE, last marketed as CA-Roscoe) was a software product for IBM Mainframes.
+Roscoe (Remote OS Conversational Operating Environment, originally marketed as ROSCOE, was a software product for IBM Mainframes.
 It is a text editor and also provides some operating system functionality such as the ability to submit batch jobs similar to ISPF or XEDIT.

-Overview

 The ability to support 200+ concurrent active users and still have low overhead is based on a Single address space architecture.

-RPF

 The RPF (Roscoe Programming Facility) is a scripting language with string processing capability.

+Compass

+ADR bought Massachusetts Computer Associates, also known as Compass, in the late 1960s.

+Datacom/DB and IDEAL

+ADR later purchased the Datacom/DB database management system from Insyte Datacom and developed the companion product, IDEAL (Interactive Development Environment for an Application’s Life), a fourth-generation programming language.